cesarParra/expression/docs/src/app/docs/accessing-contextual-data/page.md

     description: Learn how to access contextual data in your expressions.
 ---

-When evaluating expressions where a context record Id or record was provided, on top of being able to access the record fields, you can also access the record itself and its Id through special contextual variables.
+When evaluating expressions where a context record Id(s) or record(s) was provided, on top of being able to access the record's (or records') fields, you can also access the record(s) itself and its Id(s) through special contextual variables.

 ## @Id